Tips to Increase Concentration Power in Kids - Smartivity

 Do you feel stressed when you have to get your child to do their homework?
 Do they look for opportunities or distractions that can prevent them from completing the work on hand?

-A lot of parents have been in your shoes.
+A lot of parents have been through the same situation.
 If the child finds a particular task too difficult, they will find a way not to do it.
 If the TV is in the same room, they will want to watch it, instead of completing that one task.

 After wading through millions of strategies, you do finally get it done.
 However, getting the child to focus on a simple problem seems like a task to you.
 Some parents ignore this as sheer laziness.
 That’s not true!
 Your child might have core focus issues.

 Parents!
 There is good news in store.
-You can solve them on your own.
+You can help kids improve their concentration power.

-Before we jump into the solution, let’s take a look at the problem.
+Before we know the tips to increase concentration power in kids, let’s take a look at the problem.

 Why is your child fidgety?